Devil's Attorney: Critical reception

-IGN wrote "Devil’s Attorney looks, sounds and plays great.
-In a sea of games presenting samey turn-based battles, the game’s 80s soundtrack, witty banter and innovative courtroom combat successfully stand out from the pack.
-It’s a perfect example of a clever idea executed with quality presentation and design."
+IGN wrote "Devil's Attorney looks, sounds and plays great.
+In a sea of games presenting samey turn-based battles, the game's 80s soundtrack, witty banter and innovative courtroom combat successfully stand out from the pack.
+It's a perfect example of a clever idea executed with quality presentation and design."
 Multiplayer.it said "Devil's Attorney is an unexpected surprise thanks to its perfect mix of great presentation, amusing sense of humour and simple but deep game mechanics."
 AppSpy said "Taking turn based RPG combat away from fantasy and sci-fi, and playing things in a courtroom is enough of a spin to make Devil's Attorney worth a play (and the stylish character that the game is infused with doesn't hurt either)."
-Pocketgameruk wrote "It might not have the drama of the courtroom, but Devil's Attorney is still a great way to waste a few hours getting criminals off the hook."
+Pocket Gamer uk wrote "It might not have the drama of the courtroom, but Devil's Attorney is still a great way to waste a few hours getting criminals off the hook."
 Touchgen wrote "Devil's Attorney has got nothing to do with Phoenix Wright.
 There I said it in the final paragraph.
 Many had hoped for a new text based adventure game set in a courtroom, but alas Devil's Attorney is not it.
 It is however a truly fun turn based strategy game set in that very same courtroom.
 I highly recommend it."
 Level7.nu said "A turn based strategy game, set in a courtroom with a great atmosphere and fun dialogue.
 It takes a little too long for the difficulty to kick in, and the game mechanics feel a bit too simple at times."
 Hyper Magazine said "It's not as funny as it thinks it is, nor as enjoyable."